vanessaaleung/back-end/python/django/restful-api-tutorial.md

 # Test Driven Development of a Django RESTful API
+_Creates a Django puppies app with a RESTful API_

 1. [Django Project Setup](#django-project-setup)
 2. [Django App and REST Framework Setup](#django-app-and-rest-framework-setup)
 3. [Database and Model Setup](#database-and-model-setup)